gianni-rosato/svt-av1-psy/Docs/Appendix-Reference-Scaling.md

 (PictureParentControlSet) and child PCS (PictureControlSet).
 They are acquired in Resource Coordination process and Picture Manager process respectively.

-In dynamic mode, a reset of frame size related information is applied when the new scaled picture arrives Rate Control process, a new watch window of scaling decision starts after this reset.
+In the dynamic mode, a reset of frame size related information is applied when the new scaled picture arrives in the Rate Control process, a new watch window of scaling decision starts after this reset.

 ### 2.4.
 Reference Scaling API
 Table 1 illustrates the usage of reference scaling functions.
 Only related